rprops/PhenoFlow/README.md

 flowData_transformed = flowData_transformed[,param]
 remove(flowData)
 ```
-Now that the data has been formatted, we need to discard all the signals detected by the FCM which correspond to instrument noise and (in)organic background.
+<p align="justify">Now that the data has been formatted, we need to discard all the signals detected by the FCM which correspond to instrument noise and (in)organic background.
 This is done by selecting the cells in a scatterplot on the primary fluorescence or scatter signals.
 For SYBR Green I, this is done based on the `FL1-H` and `FL3-H` parameters.
 For this example, an initial polygon gate (`polyGate1`) is created and adjusted based on the sample type in question.
 For each contained experiment, it is advised to use identical gating for each sample.
 The choice of gating is evaluated on the `xyplot` and adjusted if necessary.
-A more detailed guideline for gating aqueous microbial samples can be found <a href="http://jornades.uab.cat/workshopmrama/sites/jornades.uab.cat.workshopmrama/files/Assessing_water_quality_with_the_BD_Accuri_C6_flow_cytometer.pdf">here</a> (p.6):
+A more detailed guideline for gating aqueous microbial samples can be found <a href="http://jornades.uab.cat/workshopmrama/sites/jornades.uab.cat.workshopmrama/files/Assessing_water_quality_with_the_BD_Accuri_C6_flow_cytometer.pdf">here</a> (p.6):</p>
 ```R
 ### Create a PolygonGate for denoising the dataset
 ### Define coordinates for gate in sqrcut1 in format: c(x,x,x,x,y,y,y,y)